-Formal teacher judgements are completed each half term and the data is analysed for any potential gaps in learning.
-Teachers analyse pupils' progress in the units of work that they have completed at the end of each school year to inform the parents via the annual report.
-This report takes the form of a summary of the teacher's observations and continuous assessments of the pupils at work and the level at which the pupil is currently working.
+Teachers analyse pupils progress in the units of work that they have completed at the end of each school year to inform the parents via the annual report.
+This report takes the form of a summary of the teacher's observations and continuous assessments of the pupils at work and a level at which the pupil is currently working.